sttp/Specification/Sections/Commands.md

 }
 OperationalModes;
 ```
-- The `encodings` field defines a set of string encodings supported by the publisher, this is a bit flag that indicates the supported string encodings.
+- The `encodings` field defines a set of string encodings supported by the publisher, this is a bit flag that indicates each of the supported string encodings.
 - The `udpPort` field meaning depends on the usage context:
   - When sent with the publisher command payload, field is used to indicate publisher support of UDP.
-A value of zero indicates that UDP broadcast are not supported and any non-zero value indicates that UDP broadcasts are supported.
+A value of zero indicates that UDP broadcasts are not supported and any non-zero value indicates that UDP broadcasts are supported.
   - When sent with the subscriber response payload, field is used to indicate the desired subscriber UDP port for data channel functionality.
 A value of zero will indicate that a UDP connection should not be established for subscriber data channel functionality.
 - The `statefulCompressionAlgorithms` field defines the named and versioned algorithms to use for stateful compression operations.
 - The `statelessCompressionAlgorithms` field defines the named and versioned algorithms to use for stateless compression operations.

 When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response indicating its ability to support a subset of the specified operational modes.

 If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload will be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
-The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the compression algorithm to be used, see [compression algorithms](Compression.md#compression).
+The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md#compression) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.

 If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload will be an instance of the `OperationalModes` structure filled out with the supported operational modes.
 In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.

 When a `Succeeded` response for the second `NegotiateSession` command is received from the subscriber, the publisher will validate the subscriber selected operational modes.
 If the publisher does not agree with the operational modes selected by the subscriber, the publisher will send a `Failed` response with an empty payload and terminate the connection since no operational modes could be agreed upon.

-If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response with an empty payload and the publisher will consider the sessions negotiations to be completed successfully.
+If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response with an empty payload and the publisher will consider the session negotiations to be completed successfully.

 After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.